 Although this is quite normal and (in our experience) an ideal rate of weight loss for long term success, some people can become demotivated by this ‘slow and steady’ approach.
 Especially if they are dieting with a goal in mind, such as a holiday.

 That’s where the DietAssist Programme can help.
 We understand the psychology of losing weight, and the way our brains usually sabotage our dieting efforts in an effort to protect us.
+We also teach people how to take control of their thoughts and behaviours so they can lose weight and keep it off long term.

 Our programme can help you to get going (and more importantly) keep going with your chosen diet, and to overcome the mental hurdles which trip many people up.